-Now, this relation between theta 4 dot and theta 2 dot I will write in a compact form as theta 4 dot is equal to J times theta 2 dot this J is known as the Jacobean here this is a scalar quantity.
-That means, it is a number given theta 2 or having known theta 2 theta 3 theta 4 I can exactly calculate this number which is J this is called the Jacobean.

-So, the Jacobean relates the input output velocities of the 4R chain.
-It is interesting to note that the velocity relations are linear between theta 2 dot and theta 4 dot it is linear.
-So, if I scale theta 2 dot by a certain quantity theta 4 dot gets scaled by the same quantity.
-In other words what I mean is if I take theta 2 dot to alpha times theta 2 times then theta 4 dot goes to alpha times theta 4 dot.
+Now, this relation between theta 4 dot and theta 2 dot, I will write in a compact form as theta 4 dot is equal to J times theta 2 dot.
+This j is known as the Jacobian, here this is a scalar quantity; that means, it is a number.
+Given theta 2 or having known theta 2, theta 3, theta 4 I can exactly calculate this number which is j, this is called the Jacobian.
+So, the Jacobian relates the input-output velocities of the 4R chain, it is interesting to note that the velocity relations are linear between theta 2 dot and theta 4 dot, it is linear.
+So, if I scale theta 2 dot by a certain quantity, theta 4 dot get scaled by the same quantity.
+In other words, what I mean is, if I say, if I take theta 2 dot to alpha times theta 2 dot, then theta 4 dot goes to alpha times theta 4 dot.

-So, this relation is linear, but remember that in displacement analysis the relation between theta 2; and theta 4 was highly non-linear just through those trigonometric functions, but the velocity is linearly related.
-The input output velocities are linearly related and we have introduced this concept of Jacobean which will be very useful and we will continue discussing this concept and this is very useful in the case of robotics as well.

-You will come across Jacobean in robot kinematics which we will discuss in the subsequent lectures.
+So, this relation is linear, but remember that in displacement analysis the relation between theta 2 and theta 4 was highly non-linear, it was through those trigonometric functions, but the velocity is linearly related; the input-output velocities are linearly related and we have introduced this concept of Jacobian, which will be very useful and we will continue discussing this concept and this is very useful in the case of robotics as well, you will come across Jacobian in robot kinematics, which we will discuss a in the subsequent lectures.

-So, let me write down the relations ones again.
-Now what I have done here is; I have written it in 2 ways I have kind of inverted you see I have written out theta 4 dot in terms of theta 2 dot.
-And here I have written theta 2 dot in terms of theta 4 dot by the Jacobean inverse which is 1 by J essentially Jacobean inverse since it is a scalar Jacobean inverse is 1 over j.
+So, let me write down the relations once again.
+Now, what I have done here is I have written it in 2 ways I have kind of inverted.

+You see, I have written out theta 4 dot in terms of theta 2 dot and here I have written theta 2 dot in terms of theta 4 dot by the Jacobian inverse which is 1 by J, essentially Jacobian inverse, since it is a scalar Jacobian inverse is 1 over J. Now, this brings in some issues, as you can very well realize that for certain relations of theta 2 and theta 3 the sin of theta 2 minus theta 3 can go to 0, if it goes to 0.
-Now, this brings in some issues as you can very well realize that for certain relations of theta 2 and theta 3 the sin of theta 2 minus theta 3 can go to 0.
-If it goes to 0 then I cannot invert the Jacobean because, Jacobean has gone to 0 I cannot find out 1 by 0 it can also happen the other way if it.
-So, happens that theta 4 and theta 3 are such that sin of theta 4 minus theta 3 is 0 the Jacobean is infinity or the Jacobean inverse is 0 then it is another problem.

-So, what are these problems?
-Problematic configurations as you can very well realize that these are certain configurations at which this will happen.
+Then I cannot invert the Jacobian because Jacobian has gone to 0, I cannot find out 1 by 0.
+It can also happen the other way, if, it so happens, that theta 4 and theta 3 are such that sin of theta 4 minus theta 3 is 0, then the Jacobian is infinity or the Jacobian inverse is 0 then it is another problem.
+So, what are these problem; problematic configurations as you can very well realize that, these are certain configurations at which this will happen.
 So, there are very special configurations at which such conditions are met.

-So, vanishing of the Jacobean is called the singularity of the kinematic chain or the mechanism.
-So, we will spend a minute some minutes discussing this vanishing, because this is very important.
-And I will relate this to one of the previous concepts that we have used which is the dead center configuration.
+So, vanishing of the Jacobian is called the singularity of the kinematic chain of the mechanism.
+So, going we are will spend a minute or some minutes discussing this vanishing because this is very important and I will relate this to 1 of the previous concepts that we have used, which is the dead center configuration.